Coronavirus corrections and the rise of remote work – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 What a week.
 What an insane, heart-stopping, odd and stuffed week.
 I’m utterly exhausted.
-But, in better news, all of that is great fodder for podcast and chat, so today’s Equity is pretty OK, if I may say so.
+But, in better news, all of that is great fodder for podcast and chat, so today’s Equity is pretty okay, if I may say so.

 Danny and I chewed through all the stuff that we couldn’t get out of our heads, like the markets falling apart and DoorDash’s initial movement toward going public.
 But in keeping with the real beating heart of Equity, we also went over four venture rounds and spent some time talking about SoftBank.